CBDRH/interactive-apps-demo/README.md

 ## Potential use cases

-1. As a platform to provide access to research results in an interactive format, which can be used to supplement more traditional publication formats.
+1. As a platform to share research results in an interactive format, which can be used to supplement more traditional publication formats.

 2. As a way to promote reproducible research.
-Here that is illustrated using the [shinymeta](https://rstudio.github.io/shinymeta/) package.
+Here this is illustrated using the [shinymeta](https://rstudio.github.io/shinymeta/) package.

 3. As a way to deliver interactive data science tutorials.
-Here that is illustrated using the [learnr])https://rstudio.github.io/learnr/ package.
+Here this is illustrated using the [learnr](https://rstudio.github.io/learnr/) package.

 ## Key files